nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to filter contacts by contact type
-2. User specifies the contact type they want to filter by (e.g., `WORK`, `SCHOOL`, `PERSONAL`)
+2. User specifies the contact type they want to filter by
-3. `UniLink` shows a list of contacts that match the specified contact type
+3. UniLink shows a list of contacts that match the specified contact type

    Use case ends.

 **Extensions**

 * 2a.
-The specified contact type is invalid (e.g., a type that does not exist)
+The specified contact type is invalid

     * 2a1.
 UniLink shows an error message indicating the contact type is invalid